nmsutton/MazeRunner/README.md

 ## Neural Computation

-Grid and place cells, and oscillatory rhythms will be modeled.
-That area of modeling is an evolving area of science.
-Based on my latest readings I plan to include continuous attractor network (CAN) models and ramping membrane potential dynamics \[1\]\[2\].
-For example, potentially work based off of models by Solanka, et al. or Si, et al. \[3\]\[4\].
+Grid and place cells, and oscillatory rhythms are modeled.
+Those areas of modeling are evolving areas of science.
+Contained in the work are continuous attractor network (CAN) models and ramping membrane potential dynamics [1][2].
+The CAN formulas are from work by Dr. Mathew Nolan’s lab [3].
 A known issue with CAN models are the often lack of inclusion of mechanisms for phase procession relative to theta rhythms.
-A possible method to address that is to have a hybrid model with oscillatory interference \[5\]\[6\].
-Oscillatory interference has had some challenges presented to it by studies on bats, mice, and others; using it or a different approach will need to be evaluated \[7\]\[8\].
+A possible method to address that is to have a hybrid model with oscillatory interference [4][5].
+Work by Dr. Michael Hasselmo’s lab is being researched for inclusion for such purposes [6].
+Oscillatory interference has had some challenges presented to it by studies on bats, mice, and others; learning from such studies will be done to address the knowledge found [7][8].
 The simulation can potentially include multiple models and compare and contrast them.
-It is a work in progress to determine which of the latest models will be initially included.
+The system is being designed with a goal to flexibly add more models over time.

-Similar methods to those of an existing Sheynikhovich, et al., 3d maze simulation will be included \[9\].
+Similar methods to those of an existing Sheynikhovich, et al., 3d maze simulation will be included [9].
 Recreation of observed mouse neural activity will be used in the maze tasks as a ground truth for training and testing models.
-A source of in vivo recorded activity will be the open access data from Dr. Gyorgy Buzsáki's lab that was obtained in spatial memory task experiments \[10\].
-Another source of data can be from the Kavli Institute of Systems Neuroscience \[11\].
+A source of in vivo recorded activity will be the open access data from Dr. Gyorgy Buzsáki's lab that was obtained in spatial memory task experiments [10].
+Another source of data can be from the Kavli Institute of Systems Neuroscience [11].
 Theories of neural mechanisms can be explored through modifying neural properties.
 Eventual work can include addressing open questions existing in the current state of spatial memory models.

 Presently functional:
 * Saved images from the maze are processed by a Gabor filter using OpenCV.
 That will be visual stimulus input into neural networks of spatial memory cells to learn the maze.